 Deleted Hubstaff Talent, Hackajob and other PII risks – another tale of job search Autumn 2025

 I have been “on the bench” twice this year of 2025.
-I was Principal Software Engineer at Solirius-Reply for 2 years and then that employment came to the end in June.
-I immediately started searching for a new role, open to permanent or open to contract, because of awareness of job market.
-During my employment, I interviewed a score of software engineers, from junior to mid-level to principal engineer and a few of them, had stories about being on the job search for several months, say 2 to 6 months.
+I was a Principal Software Engineer at Solirius-Reply for 2 years and then that employment abruptly came to the end in June.
+I immediately started searching for a new role, open to both permanent or contract, because of awareness of job market.
+I had to find something sooner rather than later to sustain an income.
+During my employment as a principal engineer, I was fortunate and respected enough to interviews scores of software engineers [for both Solirius and Cognizant].
+I interviewed candidates with experiences from junior to mid-level to principal engineer and a few of them, a few told me their sob stories about being on the job search maarket-for several months, say 2 to 6 months.
 They reported it was not easy of there, because of the lay-offs in USA and the economic outlook of the UK, confidence was low, the thought process was more cut-throat.
 So I was less surprised and also better prepared when my turn of “out-of-work” came.

-In years before, I relied on JobServe UK, CW Jobs and Total Jobs, but I felt this was boring and staid.
+In years before, I relied on JobServe UK , CW Jobs UK and Total Jobs UK, but I felt like just relying on these usual suspects sites was boring and staid.
 The number of jobs advertised on JobServe has tumbled in 5 years.
-You can see trend itself over 6 month by looking IT Jobs Watch UK.
-(Incidentally, this website looks like Struts or WebWork code)
+You can see the trend itself over 6 month by looking IT Jobs Watch UK.
+(Incidentally, that website looks like if was built against Apache Struts or WebWork framework)

 IT Jobs Watch Java 2